Top 10 Plants For Bees and Pollinators

 Liatris, Zones 3 to 9

 These purple or white beauties support a broad community of butterflies, including monarchs, swallowtails, skippers and sulphurs.
-They grow up to 3 feet tall.
+Blazing Star grows up to 3 feet tall.
+Here’s the top 10 purple flowers that attract hummingbirds.

 Solidago, Zones 3 to 10